leeeeeroyj/splat-pp/README.md

 For best results, prepare your image at exactly 320×120 in an image editor and convert to 1-bit B&W before running the script.

 Vertical images can be rotated after they are drawn on the canvas.
-You can "print" them horizontally, with the bottom of the vertical image on the left, and then rotate after printing.
+You can "print" them horizontally, with the bottom of the vertical image on the right, and then rotate after printing.

 ![vertical example](img/splatgraf.png)